for UoB Sport & Fitness’ website

 We know some parts of this website are not fully accessible:

 - The colour contrast on some page elements is insufficient to be easily discernible for all users.
-However, you can use the high contrast toggle on the page to convert all elements to high contrast.
-This toggle will also enable you to modify the line height or spacing of text.

 - Embedded YouTube videos aren’t fully accessible to screen reader software.